Auto-Darkening Welding Helmet Batteries: Types, Lifespan Predictor, Warning Signs & Replacement

 Use a sharp rotary tool (I used Dremel) to cut over the area where you expect to find the battery.
 Be very slow and careful, as even a slight mistake can damage internal wiring or PCB boards.
 Alternatively, check if it’s possible to pry open the panel – this would be less risky.

 Once you have cut or pried open the panel, take a PICTURE so that you can put everything back in place later.
 You’ll likely find the batteries soldered to a wire or securely housed.
-These wires and connectors are delicate, so handle them carefully as you remove the old batteries.
+These wires and connectors are delicate, so handle them carefully as you remove the old cells.

 Put the new cells in place and replicate the connections of the old batteries.
-You may need to SOLDER the battery holder leads, but be careful, as excessive heat can damage the darkening system and delicate components inside the panel.
+You may need to SOLDER the holder leads, but be careful, as excessive heat can damage the darkening system and delicate components inside the panel.
 Factories use advanced soldering technology during manufacturing to avoid exposing the electronics to high heat.

 Use super glue or a similar adhesive to stick the small piece of plastic back in place that you cut off with the rotary tool to access the welding helmet battery tray.